DavidLeoni/diversicon/docs/DiversiconLMF.md

 ### Namespaces

 XML allows declaring namespaces only for tags and attributes (so you can write stuff like `<my-pfx:my-tag my-pfx:my-attribute="bla bla">`) but we abuse them to give a scope also to tag IDs: `<tag id="my-pfx_bla">`.
-Namespaced IDs are necessary because in UBY IDs are global, and when merging multiple sources into te db conflicts might occur.
+Namespaced IDs are necessary because in UBY IDs are global, and when merging multiple sources into the db conflicts might occur.

 There are a few things to keep in mind: